May 1, 2019

 “The objective of Power of the Purse was to create an opportunity to celebrate women in the local community while providing a forum to network, become inspired and give back; and I am happy to say we have accomplished this,” said Dwight Burrows, managing director, Scotiabank & Trust (Cayman) Limited.

 Chairman of the Cayman Islands Crisis Centre Denise Gower said the centre, which serves all three islands, needs CI$750,000 annually to provide food and cover utility costs and salaries.
-This will enable the centre to provide shelter and other programmes to support an increasing number of women and children who are seeking lives free from domestic violence.
+This will enable the centre to provide shelter and another program to support an increasing number of women and children who are seeking lives free from domestic violence.

 “The government provides approximately 50% of our operational requirements, so this donation from the Scotiabank Power of the Purse over the past five years has helped us tremendously in meeting the growing demand for our services,” she said.